 Children that are temporarily absent from the home as a result of placement in foster care are discussed in Section 3-I.L.

 3-I.L.
 ABSENT FAMILY MEMBERS

-Individuals may be absent from the family, either temporarily or permanently, for a variety of reasons including educational activities, placement in foster care, employment, illness, incarceration, and court order.
+Individuals may be temporarily or permanently absent from the unit for a variety of reasons including educational activities, placement in foster care, employment, and illness.

 Definitions of Temporarily and Permanently Absent